JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab4-UsingPowerFxInCopilotStudio.md

     ![](Images/Lab4-UsingPowerFxInCopilotStudio/E5_9.png)

 12. Navigate to your email inbox and verify that you have received the birthday email.
-It might take several minutes for the email to arrive.
+It might take several minutes for the email to arrive, and the email may arrive in your Junk/Spam folder, so be sure to check there if you don't see it in your main inbox.
+The email should resemble the screenshot below:

     ![](Images/Lab4-UsingPowerFxInCopilotStudio/E5_10.png)